English Church Architecture -

 The interior of the building is attractive and of considerable interest.
 The arcades are four bays long with - pace Pevsner - probably the N. arcade coming first.
 This is formed of double-flat-chamfered arches springing from quatrefoil piers and looks early Decorated, a time with which Pevsner seemed broadly to agree.
 However, he considered the S. arcade - which is formed of hollow-chamfered arches springing from quatrefoil piers with narrow keeled shafts in the diagonals - to date from the thirteenth century, a period the S. doorway may have suggested to him.
-Yet hollow chamfers in this part of the country are not most often associated with the Early English style but the Decorated, and so a date of construction here two or three decades after the N. arcade would seem a better guess; and nor does Pevsner’s dating of the chancel arch inspire complete confidence for while he is surely right to say it is a little later again, the mouldings above the semi-quatrefoil responds here are sunk quadrants and close-dated examples of these in the region come principally from the late fourteenth century, including one at Houghton Conquest, dateable to 1392 (see Appendix 2 and also the discussion of Balsham church, Cambridgeshire).
+Yet hollow chamfers in this part of the country are most often associated with the Decorated style, not the Early English, and so a date of construction here two or three decades after the N. arcade would seem a better guess; and nor does Pevsner’s dating of the chancel arch really inspire confidence for the mouldings above the semi-quatrefoil responds here are sunk quadrants and close-dated examples of these in the region come principally from the late fourteenth century, including one at Houghton Conquest, dateable to 1392 (see Appendix 2 and also the discussion of Balsham church, Cambridgeshire).
 In the absence of other evidence, therefore, it seems better to regard this arch as early Perpendicular.

 Be that as it may, other architectural features to notice inside the church include a very florid, three-bay stepped sedilia with a double piscina beyond, in the S. wall of the chancel.
 These cannot be said to be of high quality, however, for the leaf ornament above the cinquefoil-cusped arches, though certainly elaborate, is laid on like icing sugar.
 Rather better carved are the internal head label stops above the chancel windows.